N1K340/C550-Persistence/README.md

 * V0.1 - Initial Beta Release
 * V1.0 - Initial Release
 * V2.0 - Recoded to work with all deafult aircraft and Carenado C550
+* V3.0 - Major rewrite to utilise aircraft as modules